scott-anderson-wc/cs210pub/lectures/L21/web-hosting-etc.md

 account.

 In it is a directory called `public_html`.
-Any file in that directory is *on the web*.
+Any file in that directory is *on the world-wide web*.
 That is, Apache is willing to respond to a request for that file by delivering it to the requesting browser.

 How do you put something on the web?
 Copy it to that directory.